 - Minoxidil (Rogaine®) is approved for treating FPHL.
 The 2% or 5% solution can be purchased in stores.
 However, you have to follow directions exactly and use the product indefinitely.
 Don’t use this product if you’re pregnant, if you plan to get pregnant, or if you’re breastfeeding.

-- Other medications that have been studied, but not approved, for hair loss in women include:
+Other medications that have been studied, but not approved, for hair loss in women include:

-- Spironolactone and other anti-androgens
+- Spironolactone and other anti-androgens.

-- Finasteride and other alpha-reductase enzyme inhibitors
+- Finasteride and other alpha-reductase enzyme inhibitors.

-- Prostaglandin analogs
+- Prostaglandin analogs.

 It is important to note that premenopausal women should not take medications for hair loss treatment without using contraception.
 Many drugs, including minoxidil and finasteride, are not safe for pregnant women or women who want to get pregnant.

-- Injections of something called protein-rich plasma (PRP) have also been done to encourage hair growth.
+- Injections of protein-rich plasma (PRP) have also been done to encourage hair growth.
 PRP is generally made from blood drawn from a patient.
 The platelets are removed and concentrated and then added back to the blood for injection.